bartuck/gulp-webpack-core-config/README.md

  ```

 ## Related Topics
-Any problems with an architecture your Angular App?
+Any problems with an architecture of your Angular App?
 Visit https://github.com/bartuck/angular-best-boilerplate